GDP-Master/Design-Process-Modifying-Tic-Tac-Toe/docs/submission.md

 1. Your **reflection**, on [this template][template], submitted through Canvas.
 1. A **link in your reflection** to the Google Doc with tnstructions for playing your improved version.
 You can use [these instructions for "Classic" Tic-Tac-Toe][sample-instructions] as a starting point.

+**Note:** each member of the group should submit an _individual_ reflection.
+The instructions can, and should, be shared amoung all of the members of your team.
+They link in your reflection should point to the same document.

 <!-- Don't edit links here, change them in _data/assignment.yml instead, -->

 [sample-instructions]: <{{site.data.assignment.sample-instructions}}>